 The Penn State Advanced Vehicle Team is managed almost entirely by elected student leaders who collectively oversee approximately sixty members, primarily consisting of undergraduate students enrolled in the associated engineering senior design course or student volunteers.
 The team is comprised of a variety of students pursuing various academic disciplines across multiple fields of engineering, business, and communications.
-Each team member is segmented into sub-departments, including Advanced Driver Assistance Systems (ADAS), Controls and Simulation, Electrical, Mechanical Chassis, Mechanical Powertrain, Innovations, Safety, Project Management, and Communications.
+Each team member is segmented into sub-departments, including Advanced Driver Assistance Systems (ADAS), Controls and Simulation, Electrical, Mechanical Chassis, Mechanical Powertrain, Safety, Project Management, and Communications.

 Advanced Vehicle Technology Competitions actively engage university students in hands-on experience working with cutting-edge automotive technologies.
-Through annual competition deliverables and testing, EcoCAR 3 challenges students to reduce the vehicle’s overall emissions and energy consumptions without altering the consumer appeal inherent in sports cars like the 2016 Chevrolet Camaro.
+Through annual competition deliverables and testing, EcoCAR 3 challenged students to reduce the vehicle’s overall emissions and energy consumptions without altering the consumer appeal inherent in sports cars like the 2016 Chevrolet Camaro.

 Over the course of four years, each team was required to redesign a pre-production 2016 Chevrolet Camaro into a fuel-efficient hybrid electric vehicle that simultaneously reduced the vehicle’s harmful environmental pollutants without compromising the vehicle’s design and performance.
 The EcoCAR 3 competition equipped university students with unparalleled automotive experience through advanced technologies while fostering the growth of management and leadership expertise in a vehicle development process mirroring that of leading automotive industries.